ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ##### Info
 ```
-Enables Cheat menu, Cheat info pane, Console, adds a whole bunch of menuitems, allows you to build as many Wonders as you want, etc...
+Enables Cheat menu, Cheat info pane, Console, adds a whole bunch of menuitems, set gravity, follow camera, allows you to build as many Wonders as you want, build almost anywhere, etc...
-Contains pretty much all of mine and FLiNGs mods, as well quite a few more.

 F2: Toggle the cheats menu.
 F4: Open object examiner for selected object (now with dump button)